PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: Ablations

 Figure~\ref{fig:noise_kurtosis} plots the kurtosis of the PDE residual for the Poisson problem against the number of inference iterations.
 The results show that {PRISMA's} residual kurtosis (blue line) is consistently stable and near zero across all iterations for both the forward and inverse problems.
 In contrast, DiffusionPDE (green line) exhibits highly unstable and large kurtosis values, indicating that its solutions contain significant non-Gaussian errors or physical inconsistencies.
 This analysis demonstrates that PRISMA's architectural guidance leads to more physically robust solutions.

-\subsection{SRA Ablations}
+\subsection{{SRA Ablations}}

-\textbf{SRA Ablations:} We further analyze the Spectral Residual Attention (SRA) block by running ablations at $64{\times}64$ with $N{=}20$ inference steps Table~\ref{tab:gating_attention_ablation}.
+{\textbf{SRA Ablations:} We further analyze the Spectral Residual Attention (SRA) block by running ablations at $64{\times}64$ with $N{=}20$ inference steps Table~\ref{tab:gating_attention_ablation}.
 We compare the following setups: (1) \textbf{No Gating} where $g_{\text{res}}{=}1$ effectively; (2) \textbf{Multiplicative gate} where there is no weighted skip connection, (3) \textbf{Only magnitude} where we replace cross-attention with a per-mode weight from $\lvert\hat{r}(k)\rvert$, (4) \textbf{Attention w/o phase} which considers the magnitude only and is phase-blind ($\lvert\hat{x}(k)\rvert\!\cdot\!\lvert\hat{r}(k)\rvert$), (5) \textbf{Without guided PDE residual} where we do not guide the PDE residual as described in Appendix Section \ref{appendix:inference_algo} , and \textbf{Ours (PDE Res SRA)}.
 We observe that the choice of gating matters, the skip-connected scalar gate stabilizes residual injection and helps notably in noisy inverse settings.
-Furthermore, we see that phase-aware spectral attention outperforms magnitude-only/phase-blind variants, indicating that per-mode phase alignment provides useful physics signal and lastly residual guidance helps SRA consistently improve over no-guidance on inverse tasks while remaining competitive on forward tasks, more so in noisy observation settings.
+Furthermore, we see that phase-aware spectral attention outperforms magnitude-only/phase-blind variants, indicating that per-mode phase alignment provides useful physics signal and lastly residual guidance helps SRA consistently improve over no-guidance on inverse tasks while remaining competitive on forward tasks, more so in noisy observation settings.}

-\section{Spatiotemporal Field Reconstruction}
+\section{{Spatiotemporal Field Reconstruction}}

+We evaluate \ourmethod\ on time-dependent PDE settings to examine whether residual-aware diffusion can extend beyond static 2D fields.
+We consider two spatiotemporal experiments: (i) reconstruction of the full trajectory of the 1D Burgers' equation from sparse sensors, and (ii) rollout prediction for 2D Navier--Stokes dynamics under full, sparse, and noisy observations.

-We evaluate PRISMA on a time-dependent PDE to demonstrate its capability to recover the full solution trajectory over the interval $[0, T]$ given spatially sparse but temporally continuous sensor observations.
-We focus on the 1D dynamic Burgers’ equation, where PRISMA learns the joint spatiotemporal distribution $u_{0:T}$ using a 2D diffusion model.
-In our comparison, PRISMA outperforms DiffusionPDE, achieving a test relative error of 9.33\% versus 10.39\%.
-Figure \ref{fig:burger_comparison} show qualitative comparison of the solutions generated by PRISMA and DiffusionPDE on Burgers' equation.
+\paragraph{Burgers' equation.} We first evaluate \ourmethod\ on the 1D dynamic Burgers' equation, where the goal is to recover the full solution trajectory $u_{0:T}$ over the interval $[0,T]$ from spatially sparse but temporally continuous sensor observations.
+Following DiffusionPDE, we model the full spatiotemporal field as a 2D diffusion sample. \ourmethod\ outperforms DiffusionPDE, achieving a test relative error of $9.33\%$ compared to $10.39\%$.
+Figure~\ref{fig:burger_comparison} shows qualitative examples of the reconstructed Burgers' trajectories.